danielwb033/Getting-And-Cleaning-Data-Assignment/CodeBook.md

 -  A video of the experiment including an example of the 6 recorded activities with one of the participants can be seen in the following link: http://www.youtube.com/watch?v=XOEN9W05_4A

 For more information about this dataset please contact: activityrecognition '@' smartlab.ws

-## License:
-Use of this dataset in publications must be acknowledged by referencing the following publication [1]

-[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
-A Public Domain Dataset for Human Activity Recognition Using Smartphones.
-21th European Symposium on Artificial Neural Networks, Computational Intelligence and Machine Learning, ESANN 2013.
-Bruges, Belgium 24-26 April 2013.

-This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
-Any commercial use is prohibited.